arsh-uppal/kovan-promotional-app/README.md

 ## Getting Started

 This is a promoitional website for Kovan.
-Made with React JS  &hearts
+Made with React JS.

 ## Version Control